 As a result of the innovations described, we must now alter our consideration of what were traditionally considered to be “downstream” demand issues in power systems.
 Any new definition must account for a much more dynamic set of issues that spans well beyond the boundaries of the energy sector.
 As individual consumers, households, and businesses begin to participate actively in the power system in ways never contemplated by the traditional system, it is time to replace older ways of thinking about the grid with a new set of concepts and definitions.
-Rather than viewing all of these “demand-side” innovations individually or as part of a portfolio of discrete distributed energy resources which has obvious echoes of an older, more passive concept of the demand-side, we propose to view them as part of a larger, dynamic cluster of activities that is turning the power system upside down and enabling more “horizontal” interactions than the vertical architecture of the traditional system allowed.
+Rather than viewing all of these “demand-side” innovations individually or as part of a portfolio of discrete distributed energy resources, which has obvious echoes of an older, more passive concept of the demand-side, we propose to view them as part of a larger, dynamic cluster of activities that is turning the power system upside down and enabling more “horizontal” interactions than the vertical architecture of the traditional system allowed.
 We also view this as an open-ended process that is plural, experimental, and recursive - a realization in many ways of the “soft energy paths” that Lovins (1977) articulated more than thirty-five years ago.

+What is perhaps most distinctive today is the highly interrelated nature of these developments and their growing intelligence.
+As the power sector becomes embedded within the emerging “internet of things” the demand side looks less like a collection of individual activities and behaviors and more like a complex, distributed system of intelligent devices that is combining behaviors and technologies in new ways.
+Traditional categories of generation and load (supply and demand) no longer make sense in the face of this dramatic revolution from below.

+But, of course, bottom up processes still need coordination, guidance, and enabling frameworks from above.
+They need, in other words, smarter top-down policies and programs that align business models and regulatory frameworks at multiple levels and across multiple sectors, that empower consumers to become active participants in the grid, and that are durable enough to provide the necessary signals for investments but also flexible enough to accommodate an increasingly dynamic set of activities.

+The demand side is no longer simply an object of regulation and incentives programs.
+It is in the process of becoming the most active part or the power sector with its own generative, emergent properties.
+As the various innovations discussed in this paper are combined in new and unpredictable ways, what was previously viewed as the static, end-use part of the sector needs to be reconsidered for what it is becoming—the most dynamic, empowered, and intelligent part of the sector.

 Acknowledgments: Thanks go to Amory Lovins (RMI) for continued inspiration.
 We would also like to acknowledge the support of Clay Nesler (JC), Jeffrey Logan, and Patricia Statwick (JISEA).